dimajix/flowman/README.md

 [Flowman.io](https://flowman.io)

-Flowman is a Spark based ETL program that simplifies the act of writing data transformations.
-The main idea is that users write so called *specifications* in purely declarative YAML files instead of writing Spark jobs in Scala or Python.
+Flowman is a Spark based data build tool that simplifies the act of writing data transformations as part of ETL processes.
+The main idea is that users write purely declarative *specifications* which describe all details of the data sources, sinks and data transformations instead of writing Spark jobs in Scala or Python.
 The main advantage of this approach is that many technical details of a correct and robust implementation are encapsulated and the user can concentrate on the data transformations themselves.

-In addition to writing and executing data transformations, Flowman can also be used for managing physical data models, i.e. Hive tables.
+In addition to writing and executing data transformations, Flowman can also be used for managing physical data models, i.e. Hive or JDBC tables.
 Flowman can create such tables from a specification with the correct schema.
 This helps to keep all aspects (like transformations and schema information) in a single place managed by a single program.

 ### Noteable Features

+* Semantics of a build tool like Maven - just for data instead for applications
 * Declarative syntax in YAML files
-* Data model management (Create and Destroy Hive tables or file based storage)
+* Data model management (Create, Migrate and Destroy Hive tables, JDBC tables or file based storage)
 * Flexible expression language
 * Jobs for managing build targets (like copying files or uploading data via sftp)
+* Automatic data dependency management within the execution of individual jobs
+* Rich set of execution metrics
+* Meaningful logging output
-* Powerful yet simple command line tool
+* Powerful yet simple command line tools
 * Extendable via Plugins